Mount Taibai: Tiejia Temple

 Halfway Mount Taibai, at approximately 1500 m (6,000 ft), stands the Tiejia Taoist Ecology Temple.
 On the exact spot where one can today find the Tiejia Taoist Ecology Temple once stood the old Tiejiashu Temple, hidden amongst the foliage of age-old trees.
-The Tiejiashu Temple was built at the time of the Han Dynasty (206 BC–220) and remained there until the Cultural Revolution.
+The Tiejiashu Temple was built at the time of the Han dynasty and remained there until the Cultural Revolution.
 It was one of the oldest temples dedicated to the gods of Mount Taibai and the first temple on the route taken by pilgrims along the south side of the mountain.
 Next to the Tiejia Taoist Ecology Temple stand the Ecology Education Center.
 Respect for nature has always been deeply rooted in Taoist thought and is crucial to China in the present era of ecological crisis.
 Through the Ecology Education Center, the Taoist monks of the Tiejia Taoist Ecology Temple would be able to organize meetings and training programs designed to help people think in terms of sustainability, not only local visitors but also monks from other temples.